 Our MissionCut Fruit Collective is a SF Bay Area grassroots group creating art for AAPI community care.
-Driven by art, community, and shared love of food.
-We are a fiscally sponsored project of Possibility Labs 501c3. |
+We create more resilient AAPI communities through art and storytelling.
+We are a fiscally sponsored project of Possibility Labs 501c3 and are funded in part by:

 Our VisionWe see a colorful future where all AAPI communities thrive and feel seen, heard, and celebrated.
 Our Goals